Skip to content

 Content-Security-Policy: default-src 'self' static.{region}.{mindsphere-domain}; style-src * 'unsafe-inline'; script-src 'self' 'unsafe-inline' static.{region}.{mindsphere-domain}; img-src * data:;

-parties.
-For more information about CSP read the official specification from the W3C or the CSP documentation from MDN web docs.
+For more information about CSP, refer to the official specification from the W3C or the CSP documentation from MDN web documents.

 Additional HTTP-Headers set by Industrial IoT Gateway

-Industrial IoT Gateway includes two additional HTTP-Headers X-XSS-Protection and X-Content-Type-Options.
-The X-XSS-Protection is provided for compatibility reasons for users of older browsers and is used to prevent the loading of the pages when they detect reflected cross-site-scripting (XSS) attack.
-See also the corresponding documentation about the X-XSS-Protection header.
+Industrial IoT Gateway includes two additional HTTP-Headers: X-XSS-Protection and X-Content-Type-Options.
+The X-XSS-Protection is provided for compatibility reasons for users of older browsers and is used to prevent the loading of the pages when they detect a reflected cross-site scripting (XSS) attack. refer to the corresponding documentation about the X-XSS-Protection header.

 The X-Content-Type-Options header is set to nosniff.
-This directive blocks the request if the request destination is of type:
+This directive blocks the request if the request destination is of the following type:

 • "style" and the MIME type is not text/css or